joshgerdes/jekyll-uno/_posts/2016-03-11-from-california-to-california-by-way-of-tokyo.md

 server-54-192-145-25.sfo4.r.cloudfront.net.
 server-54-192-145-46.sfo4.r.cloudfront.net.
 ```

-**Level3:**
+We resolve to the same edge nodes as Google DNS...
+These are of course all still located in San Francisco.

-Now this is strange...
-All of the edge nodes are located in Tokyo.
-This does not seem right at all, but why is Level3 the only resolver affected by this?
-The answer will probably surprise you!
+#### Level3:

 ```
 ubuntu@ip-172-31-14-87:~$ dig +short @4.2.2.2 alexmgraham.com | xargs -L1 host | cut -d" " -f5